 9.9 Operations Subcommittee

 As per the RTF Charter and Bylaws, the Operations Committee is made up of at least three non-staff RTF members in addition to RTF and Council staff that may support the subcommittee.
 Members are self nominated and appointed by the RTF Chair.
 The intent of membership is to have diverse representation of RTF members (BPA or member utilities, investor owned utilities, state regulators or other members).
-Each year, during the first quarter, the RTF requests member participation on the Operations Subcommittee.
+At the beginning of each three year member term, during the first quarter, the RTF requests member participation on the Operations Subcommittee.

 As an authorized decision making group, the Operations Subcommittee is directed to acknowledge and authorize actions by RTF staff that are in conformance with the RTF approved Work Plan and Budget.
 In addition, they may form and recommend decisions for consideration by the entire RTF membership or the RTF PAC where larger policy context is being considered.